raggaraluz/scala-debugger/docs/src/api/advanced-topics/using-extra-arguments-for-requests.md

 or custom property to a request (as the associated request is available in an event).

+There are also a couple of event arguments that directly extend `JDIEventArgument` and are used for special purposes.

 ### Event Data Request

 | Case Class                | Description                                                             |